What is customer lifetime value?

 Enter customer lifetime value: the only equation you need to remember.

-Put simply, CLV is the value a customer contributes to your business over the entire lifetime at your company.
+Put simply, in ecommerce, CLV is the value a customer contributes to your business over the entire lifetime at your company.

 The main methods of calculating CLV are split between historic and predictive CLV: